-MacBook Pro Vs Alienware comparison in the year 2013
+MacBook Pro Vs Alienware detailed comparison

 Before I start off, I admit this is a silly comparison and might not make sense to many people who might be reading this.
 Both the laptops have their own bracket of users who specifically demand and use either a MacBook or a Alienware.
 Am writing this post to help those readers who are planning to purchase either of these expensive machines and are unable to make a choice.

 I personally own both these machines and use them for different purposes and for me both have their own advantages and disadvantages.
 I will quote the differences between both the power horses and clearly demarcate what should be your choice based on your expectation and demands.

 Comparing Design and Aesthetics: This one aspect does not require much discussion as it is quiet evident on Apple taking home the prize.
 Apple has always been uniquely superior in hardware design for several years and the MacBook Pro is no different.
 The Apple MacBook is superbly designed, sleek, light weight and great looking.
 On the other side, Yes, Alienware is bulky and heavy but NOT ugly looking either!

 The Alienware design team has put in some serious amount of work on making this power horse look awesome in spite of the fact that it is huge and heavy.
 The trendy colors, the metallic coloring throughout the sides, the sleek top panel, the alien branding and most importantly the lighting schema (the color of lights on the keyboard, sides, logo etc. can be tweaked and changed as per taste with the AlienFX software c’panel).
 I will conclude the design comparison with Apple MacBook Pro winning the race.